-In the early hours of the morning on the 1st of May, 2004, flames destroyed the newer part of the hotel trapping the hotel manager inside where he tragically died.
+I learned that in the early hours of the morning on the 1st of May, 2004, flames destroyed the newer part of the Hotel Buscathedy, trapping the hotel manager inside where he tragically died.
 He was the only casualty.
 I’d heard a few different versions of events as to how the fire started; some suggest the six-storey formerly-grand hotel had become too expensive to run and, after a dispute, the manager intentionally set fire to the annex.
 Others suggest it was accidental.
 In any case, the insurance was invalidated and the hotel, too expensive to repair, has sat empty, slowly falling into disrepair over the last 16 years.
 The hotel is for sale for five million euros.

 The main section of the buildings was built in the 1930s by a local family, mixing the Italian rationalist and belle époque styles.
 For several decades, the hotel’s reputation and level of service matched its grand design; it served as the main holiday destination for the aristocracy and was the first hotel in the region to provide guests the luxury of warm water in the rooms.